Cat vaccination Kaiserslautern: Which vaccinations does your cat need?

 ✅ Leukemia virus (FeLV, important for outdoor cats!)

-➡ Symptoms: immune deficiency, tumor formation, chronic infections
+➡ Symptoms: Immune deficiency, tumor formation, chronic infections

 ➡ Transmission through saliva, bites & body fluids